warehouse types

 Advantages:

-• Full control over the operation
+• Full control over operations

 Disadvantages:

-3PL / Warehouses Owned by Logistics Companies
+3PL / Warehouses Owned by a Logistics Company

 Advantages:

-• Initial investment cost is reduced
+• Initial investment cost is lower

-• Flexibility and scalability are easier
+• Flexibility and scaling are easier

 Disadvantages: